yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parametry
  [in] *cyHeight*
- Wysokość paska narzędzi w pikselach.
+ Wysokość paska narzędzi, w pikselach.

 ### <a name="remarks"></a>Uwagi
- Ta metoda ponownie rysuje paska narzędzi po Ustawia wysokość.
+ Ta metoda odrysowuje pasku narzędzi po Ustawia wysokość.

 ##  <a name="sethelpmode"></a>  CMFCToolBar::SetHelpMode